Magnetically-Driven Neutron-Rich Ejecta Unleashed: Global 3D Neutrino-General Relativistic Magnetohydrodynamic Simulations of Collapsars Probe the Conditions for r-process Nucleosynthesis: Numerical setup and method

 \subsection{Initial conditions}

-To determine the electron fraction evolution, we implement a novel two-moment (M1) neutrino transport scheme alongside the Helmholtz equation of state (EOS; see \S\ref{sec:nu_transport}) into the GPU-accelerated code \textsc{h-amr} \citep{hamr_paper}.
-Using the resulting \textsc{$\nu$h-amr} code, we conduct a suite of 3D neutrino-transport general relativistic magnetohydrodynamic ($\nu$GRMHD) simulations of collapsing stars, as outlined in Table~\ref{tab:models}.
-In the following, we adopt the units $G=c=1$, and use Heaviside-Lorentz units for magnetic fields and thereby absorbing the factor of $1/\sqrt{4\pi}$ into the definition of magnetic field strength, $B$.
+To determine the electron fraction evolution, we implement a novel two-moment (M1) neutrino-transport scheme alongside the Helmholtz equation of state (EOS; see \S\ref{sec:nu_transport}) into the GPU-accelerated code \textsc{h-amr} \citep{hamr_paper}.
+Using the resulting \textsc{$\nu$h-amr} code, we conduct a suite of 3D $\nu$GRMHD simulations of collapsing stars, as outlined in Table~\ref{tab:models}.
+In the following, we adopt the units $G=c=1$ and use Heaviside-Lorentz units for magnetic fields, thereby absorbing the factor of $1/\sqrt{4\pi}$ into the definition of magnetic field strength, $B$.

 We set up our collapsar simulations following \citet{gottlieb_black_2022,gottlieb_black_2022-1}.
 We set the newly formed BH mass to $\mbh =4\,\msun$ and its dimensionless spin magnitude to $\abh=0.8$.
 Our simulation incorporates a static metric such that the BH mass and spin do not evolve over the course of the simulation.
-The BH is embedded in a stripped-envelope (e.g., Wolf-Rayet-like) star of mass\footnote{As we will show, at the relevant simulation times (MAD onset timescale), the accreted mass is $ \lesssim 10\,\msun $.
+The BH is embedded in a stripped-envelope (e.g., Wolf--Rayet-like) star of mass\footnote{As we will show, at the relevant simulation times (MAD onset timescale), the accreted mass is $ \lesssim 10\,\msun $.
 This implies that a slightly more extended core with a steeper density profile outside will produce the same accretion rates with $ M_\star \approx 20\,\msun $.} $M_{\star}=70\,\msun$ and radius $R_{\rm star}=4\times 10^{10}\,\rm{cm}$ \citep{WoosleyHeger2006}.
-We adopt a (broken) power-law as the radial stellar mass density profile:
+We adopt a (broken) power law as the radial stellar mass density profile:

+where the density power-law indices $\alpha_{\rm p}$ of our simulations are listed in Table~\ref{tab:models}.
+We simulate two progenitor models: a typical collapsar with $\alpha_{\rm p} = 1.5$, representing the density profile established in the aftermath of BH formation \citep{halevi_density_2023}; and a collapsar with an extreme, more centrally concentrated distribution with a constant density core of radius $10^8,\rm{cm}$, followed by a density slope of $\alpha_{\rm p} = 2.5$, to probe neutron-rich outflow ejection in the regime of high mass accretion rates.